Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 \paragraph{Summary} Therefore, in order to run one instance of a $6\times 6$ Hubbard model (which is within the classically intractable regime) on our device, one would need 288 wide qubits of distance $d=36$, that is $1.4\times 10^6$ physical (data and ancilla) qubits.
 The algorithm would run in $10.27d\times 10^8$ stabiliser cycles.

-The total shuttling time over a stabiliser cycle is $t_{sh}=4dl_{dd}/v$, where $l_{dd}=300$nm is the distance between two consecutive dots containing data qubits, and $v=10$m/s is the shuttling speed.
-Thus $t_{sh}=4\mu$s.
-Besides, while two-qubit gates can be implemented much faster (around $0.1\mu$s \cite{Kawakami_2014}), initialisation, measurement and single-qubit gates all take around a microsecond \cite{Philips_2022, Angus_2007, Zheng_2019}.
-We can thus realistically assume an overall stabiliser cycle time of $10\mu$s, which would bring the computation time to a total of 4 days.
+The total shuttling time over a stabiliser cycle is $t_{sh}=4dl_{dd}/v$, where $l_{dd}=140$nm is the distance between two consecutive data qubits, and $v=10$m/s is the shuttling speed.
+Thus $t_{sh}=2\mu$s.
+Besides, while two-qubit gates can be implemented much faster (around $0.1\mu$s \cite{MAUNEB.M2012Csoi}), initialisation, measurement and single-qubit gates all take around a microsecond \cite{Philips_2022, Zheng_2019, Takeda_2024}.
+We can thus realistically assume an overall stabiliser cycle time of $6\mu$s, which would bring the computation time to a total of 2.5 days.
 While this time may seem relatively daunting, one must remember that we exclusively used experimental parameters that have been achieved, ignoring any further optimisation that will surely happen in the following years before this kind of device can be implemented.
 Our shuttling noise model, informed by earlier theoretical studies (esp.
 Ref.\,\cite{Langrock_2023}), assumes levels of imperfection that are smaller than existing early demonstrations; we are confident that improving experimental techniques driven by rapidly increasing community interest will reach the domain that we have simulated.
-From Fig. \ref{fig:2xN_ 2xN_log_error}, one observes that for the more optimistic coherence times we have a scenario where shuttling noise is among the least significant factors in the model (as there is very little variation in the logical error rate when $T_2^*$ is decreased from $20\mu$s to $10\mu$s, \textit{i.e.} when the shuttling error per increment varies between $1.5\times 10^{-6}$ and $6\times 10^{-6}$).
-A limiting factor would thus be the gate infidelity $p=0.1\%$.
-If this quantity could be improved by only a factor 2, logical error rates would drastically reduce due to almost exponentially scaling suppression (as long as the shuttling noise is kept low enough).
+From Fig. \ref{fig:2xN_ 2xN_log_error}, one observes that for the more optimistic coherence times we have a scenario where shuttling noise is among the least significant factors in the model (as there is very little variation in the logical error rate when $T_2^*$ is decreased from $8\mu$s to $5\mu$s, \textit{i.e.} when the shuttling error per increment varies between $6\times 10^{-6}$ and $1.3\times 10^{-5}$).
+Further increasing $T_2^*$ to experimentally achieved values of $20\mu$s \cite{Struck_2020} would thus only have marginal effects on the performance here.
+Rather, a limiting factor seems to be the gate infidelity $p=0.1\%$.
+If this quantity could be improved by only a factor 2, logical error rates would drastically reduce due to almost exponentially scaling suppression (as long as the shuttling noise is kept low enough, \textit{e.g.} by enforcing coherence times of $20\mu$s this time).
 Moreover, the assumed speed of the various operations corresponds to already-accomplished demonstrations, and does not begin to approach any fundamental physical limitations.
 One might reasonably expect orders of magnitude improvement over generations of such devices.